-Alright guys, lets say you went to a phone store, bought a new phone, say the Samsung Galaxy S9, you began putting it to some good use, it was super fast and responsive, you were happy with your purchase, and loved and cherished it more than anything else.
+Alright guys, so let’s say you went to a phone store, bought a new phone, say the Samsung Galaxy S10, you began putting it to some good use, it was super fast and responsive, you were happy with your purchase, and you loved and cherished your smartphone, more than anything else.

-Try to uninstall some unnecessary apps and duplicate apps which you don’t make use of.
+- Try uninstalling unused and duplicate apps which you don’t make use of.
 Duplicate apps are when you have things like two different web browsers installed in one phone.
 Say something like UC Browser, Mozilla Firefox, Opera Mini, and the rest.

 And for those of us whose devices doesn’t come with a pre-installed app freezer, you can disable unused apps by going to your device settings >> Apps Manager, click on any app you wish to disable and select “Disable“